-Lois moved to Sedona, Arizona where she discovered the doctor who restored her health.
-There she uncovered the shame/guilt secrets and her ability to write Light Language.
+Lois moved to Sedona, Arizona where she uncovered shame/guilt secrets, her ability to write Light Language Poetry, and discovered the doctor who helped restore her health.

 Why I chose shame and guilt